 But forget about dry, eggy mug cakes, though; this microwave mug cake recipe will be the best you will ever have!
 It is moist, creamy, and doubles up on chocolatiness!
 A labour of love, it is not, but that is what makes me a staunch supporter of this lowbrow chocolate masterpiece!

 If you looked at these ingredients before and immediately think about electric mixers and an oven, then you are in for a pleasant surprise.
 Think along the lines of a fork and a microwave, and if you have those, which I am sure most do- then you are ready to make this!

 - Brown sugar: using this will make your muffin in a mug sweet and moist.
 Brown sugar also contains molasses which gives it a deep caramel flavour that complements chocolate really well.

-- Can I use granulated white sugar?
+- Can I use white sugar?
 Yes, you can.
 However, note that the chocolate cake might not turn out as moist but would still be delicious nonetheless.

 - Milk: I used whole dairy milk for this recipe.
 The fat content will help in making the cake moister and softer.

 - Can I use dairy-free milk?
 Of course, the best vegan milk for baking are soy, almond, and oat milk.
 You can choose any of these.

 - Can I use water instead?
 Yes, most cakes use water instead of milk.
 Using water will make the cake slightly lighter.

 - Canola Oil: using oil make baked goods stay moist and fresh longer.
 I also find them to have better texture than using butter.
 I don't recommend using olive oil as it will give the cake an odd flavour.

 - Can I use other oils?
 Pick any neutral oil like grapeseed, corn, canola, or safflower oil.